AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/curate.md

 ## Apply project curation

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Curate Project Data]**.
    The components that are used in the project will automatically be added.
-   **Note**: If a project has multiple report suites, you will see a curate field for each report suite in the project.
 1. (Optional) To add more components, drag components you want to share from the left rail to the [!UICONTROL Curate Components] field.
 1. Click **[!UICONTROL Done]**.